vicrucann/cherish/README.md

 ### Compilation using Qt Creator

-Assuming the project is checked out from git repository, use Qt Creator to open the project by opening the file `cherish/src/CMakeLists.txt`.
+Assuming the project is checked out from git repository and yout Qt Creator is configured to be used with an appropriate compiler and CMake, use Qt Creator to open the project by opening the file `cherish/src/CMakeLists.txt`.

 Follow the steps of Qt Creator to finish the build using CMake.
 After the build is complete, compile the project by running `<Ctrl>+B`, or run from the menu: "Build" -> "Build All".